You are browsing documentation for an outdated version.

 weighting properly.
 Try to keep the weights as multiples of each other to keep

-the algorithm performance, e.g., 2 weights of 17 and 31 would result in a structure
+the algorithm performant, e.g., 2 weights of 17 and 31 would result in a structure

 with 527 entries, whereas weights 16 and 32 (or their smallest relative

-counterparts 1 and 2) would result in a structure with merely 3 entries,
+counterparts 1 and 2) would result in a structure with merely 3 entries.
+This is

-especially with a very small (or even 0)
+especially relevant with a very small (or even 0)

 DNS is carried over UDP with a default limit of 512 Bytes.
 If there are many entries

 to be returned, a DNS Server will respond with partial data and set a truncate flag,